-1. Go truffle huntingTruffles are fungi that grow underground, in symbiosis with the roots of trees.
 In San Miniato the famous white truffle is picked from September to December, but you can actually find truffles throughout the year: from November to March you can hunt black truffles; from January to April it’s time for the “marzuolo” variety, while "scorzone" is the name of the summer season truffle.

 To find truffles you need a trained dog, a hunter (authorized by the local government) and a special tool similar to a small shovel called a "vanghetto".
 Since puppies, truffles dogs are trained to find the precious fungus.
 They are well rewarded when they discover a truffle, so that they learn not to eat it.

 A hunting experience lets you enjoy a peaceful walk in the woods.
 Massimo Cucchiara, for example, organizes many kinds of truffle tours (from 1-hour hunting to full-day tours which combine cooking lessons and wine tasting).
 "Truffle hunting is an ancient tradition in Tuscany; it's not a job but a passion, and requires only one rule: respect for nature.”